 A Closer Look

 The running bull which drove the adrenaline of many investors on an all-time-high, appeared to be slowing down with the advent of the first month of 2018.
-It was then that the major Cryptocurrency, Bitcoin, lost almost 40% of the acceleration that it had caught in the past few months.
+It was then that Bitcoin lost almost 40% of the acceleration that it had caught in the past few months.
 The steep brake that the first month of the year itself cast on the riding bull, was only a glimpse at the downside that was to be witnessed in the coming months.

 Come March and we saw a slight respite for the investors, who clutched the edges in high hopes again.
-At this point, it became apparently clear that while the cryptocurrency world could be a challenge for the unlearned, the blockchain technology was about to bring a major revolution in the world of Cryptocurrency.
+At this point, it became apparently clear that while the cryptocurrency world could be a challenge for the unlearned, the blockchain technology was about to bring a major revolution in the finance & tech sphere.
 The next two months might have passed around with no major changes post which NASDAQ and Goldman Sachs appeared to be entering the market.
 However, till date, the same has not happened and some speculate that it might be likely that the same may not even happen in the days to come.

 With the onset of June, hopes were high, and a positive breeze could be felt in the market.
 This was the time when social media giant, Facebook lifted its ban on advertising for Cryptocurrency for a few select companies.
 However, the very next month, web giant, Google, banned all advertising related to Cryptocurrency.
 The next blow to hit the world of Cryptocurrency was the denial of over nine exchange-traded funds by the SEC.